blacklightpy/vaultofknowledge/World Building/Science and Engineering/Physics/Mechanics/Continuum Mechanics/Fluid Mechanics/Thinking About Buoyancy and Viscosity.md

 >
  > The static pressure P0 should account for the container pressure too (PV=nRT), as without either gravitational pressure or external atmospheric pressure (which will be pushed back against), there is no such state as a fluid.
 Also you never atmospheric pressure without gravity, as it is what causes atmospheric pressure (unless you're blowing air).
 In other words, without gravity, you're always separately compressing a fluid into a space.
  >
+ > (I forgot that the pressure can get really low as the heat radiates outwards by the walls of the container..)
+ >
  > Is PV=nRT is an approximation at earth?
 If so outside these conditions, it could be better modeled by [[Van der Waals forces]] or by taking into account the [[Compressibility Factor]].
  >
  > But I think no, because P = nRT/V, V is same everywhere, and n and T determines the Pressure in Vacuum.